Newfoundland Discovery | Atlantic Canada Road Trip

 Day 1 St. John’s | Arrival Arrive in St. John’s and pick up your rental vehicle.
 You may have a late arrival so the rest of the day is at leisure.

 Day 2 St. John’s Sightseeing A morning of sightseeing in St. John’s.
-Discover ‘the Rooms’ museum & gallery, drive up Signal Hill for spectacular views and take a trip out to Cape Spear National Historic Site, the most easterly point in North America.
+Discover ‘the Rooms, museum art gallery & archives.
+Drive up Signal Hill for spectacular views and take a trip out to Cape Spear National Historic Site, the most easterly point in North America.
 Visit one of the provinces most photographed places, Quidi Vidi Village just 3 km from St. John’s.
 You may want to stop at Quidi Vidi Brewery for a pint. (breakfast included)

 Day 3 Avalon Peninsula - Whale Watching, Puffins | 66 km/42 mi Spend the day exploring the stunning coastline and the little villages of the Avalon Peninsula.
 Start your day driving to Bay Bulls for a boat excursion to see whales and the Atlantic Puffin - if you are lucky you may even spot an iceberg (May/June only).
 From Bay Bulls follow the Irish Loop to Ferryland, the home of the original Colony of Avalon founded by George Calvert, later Lord Baltimore, in 1621.
 The site of the Ferryland settlement is now being excavated, and archaeologists have uncovered over a million artifacts from the stone constructed buildings including gold rings, Portuguese ceramics, and other unusual objects. (breakfast included)